jesperancinha/video-series-app/README.md

 This will attempt to stop all running `mongodb` and `postgres` containers, all `video-series-app` containers and all containers in the `docker-compose` file.

+## Makefile options in detail

+1. `build` - Builds all java bytecode
+2. `test` - Runs the local tests (they take long in this project)
+3. `local` - Makes a build without tests and places all jars in a /bin folder
+4. `no-test` - Makes a build without tests
+5. `docker` - Starts docker compose
+6. `docker-databases` - Starts the database containers (Postgres + MongoDB) - You then need to start the SpringBoot/jars manually
+7. `docker-mongo` - Only starts the mongodb container - This is meant to be tested with the default profile ONLY.
+It uses and embedded H2 database instead of Postgres.
+8. `build-images` - Builds the images to run the spring boot processes: `video-series-command` and `video-series-query`
+9. `build-docker` - Makes a clean build, stops containers and relaunches docker-compose.
+10. `stop` - Makes a full stop of known containers.
+It is reused in many of the other commands.

+## Profiles

+1. Default - No need to mention the profile in the command line, and it needs MongoDB only.
+Data is stored in embedded H2
+2. local - Specified with `-Dspring.profiles.active=local`.
+Needs Postgres and MongoDb. `localhost` is the common host locally
+3. prod - Named after `Production` and runs with `-Dspring.profiles.active=local`.
+Only used in docker-compose networks

 ## Docker helper commands

 ```shell